The correct frequency of cleanings depends on several factors:

 - Do you have periodontal disease (gum disease) that continues to worsen despite cleanings every 6 months?
 More frequent cleanings should be provided to control the disease.

 - Are you unable to keep your teeth clean daily?
 Some patients have arthritis in their hands and are unable to effectively clean their teeth.
 Others are simply unwilling or too busy to brush and floss regularly.
-In either case, if you want to avoid needing invasive dental treatment, cleanings should be performed more often.
+In either case, if you want to avoid needing invasive treatment, cleanings should be performed more often.
 Plaque and bacteria grow quickly on teeth.

 - Do you have artificial joints, heart valves or cardiovascular disease?
 If so, you should consider having more frequent cleanings.
 Oral plaque and bacteria can adversely affect your systemic and cardiovascular health.
 If you wish to avoid complications, arrange for more frequent cleanings.
 If you have these conditions and wish to avoid frequent cleanings, keep your mouth very clean on a daily basis.